noise-lab/Coursera-SDN/assignments/sdn-ixp/README.md

 [  3]  0.0- 3.0 sec   384 KBytes  1.06 Mbits/sec
 ```

-<span class="c2">You can verify that port 80 traffic from A for routes advertised only by C will be forwarded to node c1\.</span>
+<span class="c2">You can also verify that port 80 traffic from A for routes advertised only by C will be forwarded to node c1\.</span>
 ```bash
 mininext> c2 iperf -s -B 180.0.0.1 -p 80 &
 mininext> a1 iperf -c 180.0.0.1 -B 100.0.0.2 -p 80 -t 2